Annual Booster Members

 Fax: (850) 644-4999

-Seminole Boosters who drive fully self-contained motorhomes to the home football games and who contribute at the Platinum Chief, Legacy Chief, Golden Chief, Silver Chief or Tomahawk levels are eligible to park their motorhome in the designated lots the weekend of home football games.
+Seminole Booster members who drive fully self-contained motorhomes to the home football games and who contribute at the Platinum Chief, Legacy Chief, Golden Chief, Silver Chief or Tomahawk levels are eligible to park their motorhome in the designated lots the weekend of home football games.
 Motorhome assignments will be sent via email to the same email address used during the registration process on Wednesday evening of each home game.